Aliases for LDHA Gene

 LDHA (Lactate Dehydrogenase A) is a Protein Coding gene.
-Diseases associated with LDHA include Glycogen Storage Disease Xi and Lactate Dehydrogenase A Deficiency.
-Among its related pathways are Metabolism and Glucagon signaling pathway.
-GO annotations related to this gene include oxidoreductase activity and L-lactate dehydrogenase activity.
-An important paralog of this gene is LDHC.
+Diseases associated with LDHA include Fanconi-Bickel Syndrome and Myoglobinuria.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and L-lactate dehydrogenase activity.
+An important paralog of this gene is LDHB.

 Lactate Dehydrogenase A (LDHA; LDH5), EC 126.96.36.199, is one of five isoforms of the lactate dehydrogenase family.
 It catalyzes the conversion of pyruvate to lactate under anaerobic conditions and is key in the altered glycolytic metabolism that is a feature of cancer cells.